01 of 03

 8. Now assemble by inserting the very top into the flap.

-For more tutorials and also video instructions, I run a channel called Paper Kawaii on YouTube, also check out some of my websites below.
+For more tutorials and also video instructions, check out Paper Kawaii on YouTube.